wdporter/i-am-that-vuepress/99-the-perceived-cannot-be-the-perceiver/readme.md

 **Q:**&ensp;If I am neither the body nor mind, how am I aware of them?
 How can I perceive something quite foreign to myself?

-**M:**&ensp;‘Nothing is me’ is the first step.
-‘Everything is me’ is the next.
-Both hang on the idea ‘there is a world’.
+**M:**&ensp;“Nothing is me” is the first step.
+“Everything is me” is the next.
+Both hang on the idea “there is a world”.
 When this too is given up, you remain what you are — the non-dual Self.
 You are *it* here and now, but your vision is obstructed by your false ideas about your self.

 **Q:**&ensp;Well, I admit that I am, I was, I shall be; at least from birth to death.
 I have no doubts of my being here and now.
 But I find that it is not enough.
 My life lacks joy born of harmony between the